USEPA/WNTR/documentation/gis.rst

 * Minimum B geometry value
 * Maximum B geometry value
 * Mean B geometry value
-* If A is a Line and B is a Polygon, weighted mean value (weighted by intersecting length)
+* If A contains Lines and B contains Polygons, weighted mean value (weighted by intersecting length)

 When the B geometry contains Polygons, the user can optionally include the background in the intersection.
 This is useful when working with geometries that do not cover the entire region of interest.